kshaffer/cognition/week4.md

 - *Sweet Anticipation*, Chapter 3, "Measuring musical expectation"
 - *Sweet Anticipation*, Chapter 4, "Auditory learning"
 - *Sweet Anticipation*, Chapter 5, "Statistical properties of music"

+For **Wednesday, June 28, 8am MDT,** submit a draft contract for the final project.
+See the [Week 5 Guide](/week5/) for information on the final project.
+(If you do not think you will meet the threshold required to submit a final A-level project, there is no need to submit a contract proposal.
+Simply focus on your work for this week, and begin to make plans for reassessments during Week 5.
+If you have any question about whether or not you will meet the threshold, please contact me.)

 For **Wednesday, June 28, 8am MDT,** submit votes for your colleagues' core concept videos from Week 3 on D2L.
 For at least two of the concepts, leave a substantive, positive comment under the video that you like best for each concept.
 See the [Assignment guide](/assessments/) for further details.